mark-watson/Racket-AI-book-code/embeddingsdb/README.md

+# WORK IN PROGRESS - IGNORE FOR NOW!!

-# install as a local package
+## install as a local package

     raco pkg remove
     raco pkg install --scope user